 This was released in the summer of 1972, when school really was out.
 It's since become an anthem for summer vacation.

-This was Cooper's biggest hit.
-It is usually the last song he plays at his shows.
+This was Cooper's biggest hit; it was especially popular in the UK where it topped the chart for three weeks.
+A concert staple, it is usually the last song he plays at his shows.

 The chorus of children who sing on this was put together by producer Bob Ezrin.
 In 1979, Ezrin used another kid's chorus when he produced "Another Brick In The Wall (part II)